kquinn1204/scripts/README.md

 - ✅ Updated `modules/*.adoc` files (DITA-compatible)
 - ✅ Updated `snippets/*.adoc` files (DITA-compatible)
 - ❌ NOT the large combined text file (temporary workspace only)

+## Technical Notes

+### Final Newline Preservation

+The explode script ensures all output files end with a newline character, which is a POSIX requirement for text files.
+This is achieved through:

+1. **Sentinel technique for reading files**: When loading the imploded file, the script uses `$(cat file; echo x)` followed by `${var%x}` to preserve trailing newlines that would otherwise be stripped by command substitution.

+2. **Final newline enforcement**: Before writing each file, the script checks if the content ends with a newline and adds one if missing.

+This ensures:
+- Files comply with POSIX text file standards
+- No spurious "No newline at end of file" warnings from editors or git
+- Consistent file endings across all extracted modules and snippets

 ## Complete Workflow Documentation